Year-Up-United-SPR-2025/Capstone-1-Account-Pro/README.md

 ##This Project

-Trying to get this working was fun but also a bit frustrating.
+Trying to get this working was fun, but also a bit frustrating.

 ##Issues I came across

 Some of the issues I came across were trying to read and write from the transactions.csv file.
 I had to use the BufferedReader and Writer classes to make this work.
 As you can see, the number of commits I made I have deleted classes or refactored my classes many times.
 Another issue I encountered was when writing to the CSV, it would erase everything in it, so I created a test file to get around that and test my code there instead of the most important one.

 #Issues Screenshots

 ![Transaction class from the ledger](https://github.com/user-attachments/assets/1a7cfeaf-b238-418c-90ea-90892c539c7b)